luker983/hack-a-sat-2/quals/mr-radar/README.md

         Epoch (epoch)                            = 2021-06-26 19:20:00
 ```

-Before the same tool can be applied to this problem, some information is needed:
+Before the same tool can be applied to *this* problem, some information is needed:

 * The position of the satellite at the last radar pulse in the J2000 Earth-centered intertial (ECI) coordinate frame
-* The velocity of the satellite at the last radar pulse in km/s
+* The velocity of the satellite at the last radar pulse in m/s
 * The reference epoch provided in the prompt: `2021-06-27 00:09:52 UTC`

 ### Position